-Someone sent me what I believe to be an NPR broadcast about radio broadcasting during the Vietnam war.
+Someone sent me this NPR broadcast about radio broadcasting during the Vietnam war.
 It includes interviews with veterans, show programmers from the era with an emphasis on pirate radio.
 Audio 2015.

 There is also a new source of Radio First Termer.
 It is an edited show, the songs have been removed.
 17 minutes long.
 Also on the Audio 2015 page.